Aryan-Vora/Notetaker/README.md

 ### 5. Using the App

 1. Open your web browser and navigate to `http://127.0.0.1:5000/`.
-2. Upload a PDF document that you want to summarize to the pdfsummarizer folder
+2. Upload a PDF document that you want to summarize to the Notetaker folder
 3. Enter the name of the PDF (name.pdf)
 4. Click send